Streaming services gave traditional Hollywood studios a run for their money at the Oscars

-Streaming services are hoping that the 93rd Academy Awards are a sign of things to come in the years ahead?
+Streaming services are hoping that the 93rd Academy Awards are a sign of things to come?
 Why?
 Because movies that debuted solely on streaming services picked up a historic nine Oscars on Sunday night.

 By far, Netflix was the biggest winner—the most of any studio, traditional or streaming—with seven Oscars including: